 Here's what you need to know about WOTC and restaurants: the 28-day paperwork rule is the most common reason restaurant operators lose the credit they've earned.
 IRS Form 8850 (the pre-screening notice) and ETA Form 9061 (the individual characteristics form) must be submitted to your state's workforce agency within 28 calendar days of the new hire's first day of work.
 Not 28 business days.
 Calendar days.
 Many restaurant operators discover WOTC after hiring -- but the submission deadline has passed.
 The solution is to make WOTC pre-screening a standard part of your new hire paperwork, administered on or before the first day of work for every new employee.
 Third-party WOTC screening services (offered by ADP, Paychex, Gusto, and specialized WOTC vendors) can automate this process for $5-15 per employee screened, and the credit they capture typically far exceeds the service fee at restaurants with significant hiring volume.

 A restaurant with annual turnover of 60 employees -- common for a mid-size independent operator -- might have 15 to 25 employees from WOTC target groups in any given year.
-At an average credit of $2,400 per qualifying hire, that's $36,000 to $60,000 in annual WOTC credit.
+At an average credit of $2,400 per qualifying hire, that's $36,000 to $60,000 in annual WOTC credit when the program is authorized.
 The credit is claimed on IRS Form 5884 and flows through the employer's tax return like Section 45B.
 Stack both on the same return for the full combined benefit.
+During the current lapse, those dollars are on hold, not gone -- keep screening and filing Form 8850 for every new hire so that a retroactive reauthorization (the pattern after every past WOTC lapse) can be claimed for hires made throughout 2026.

 Federal energy tax credits for restaurant buildings and equipment